Quantum repeaters with encoding on nitrogen-vacancy center platforms: System description

 \subsubsection{Protocols for encoded repeaters}

-Here, we describe the ideal implementation of the protocol proposed in Ref. \cite{jiang2009quantum} with three-qubit repetition code on NV center platforms.
+Here, we describe the ideal implementation of the protocol proposed in Ref. \cite{jiang2009quantum} with three-qubit repetition codes on NV center platforms.
 We consider two architectures, shown in Figs.~\ref{schematic_1} and \ref{schematic_2}, depending on whether the BSM is done on co-located NV centers or those apart by a distance $L_0$, corresponding to the length of an elementary link.
-In both structures, there are a total number of $2^n$ elementary links, where $n$ is the nesting level of the corresponding QR.
+In both structures, there are a total of $2^n$ elementary links, where $n$ is the nesting level of the corresponding QR.

-In what we refer to as protocol 1, we use the structure in Fig.~\ref{schematic_1}, and carry out the following steps: \begin{itemize} \item Step 1: distribute encoded entanglement across all elementary links; see Sec.~\ref{Sec:enc-entg}. \item Step 2: once step 1 is complete, perform BSMs at all intermediate nodes; see Sec.\ref{Sec:entg-swap}. \item Step 3: pass all measurement results to the two end users. \end{itemize}
+In what we refer to as protocol 1 (P1), we use the structure in Fig.~\ref{schematic_1}, and carry out the following steps: \begin{itemize} \item Step 1: distribute encoded entanglement across all elementary links; see Sec.~\ref{Sec:enc-entg}. {As this requires multiple attempts to entangle all relevant pairs of NV centers, we stop this process, whether or not all relevant pairs are entangled, after a stoppage time $T_1$ and move to the next step.} \item Step 2: perform BSMs at all intermediate nodes; see Sec.~\ref{Sec:entg-swap}. {We again stop this procedure, whether or not all relevant BSMs are completed, after a stoppage time $T_2$.} \item Step 3: pass all measurement results to the two end users. {If there are missing entangled pairs, or incomplete BSMs, then we discard the state generated in that round.
+We will account for the effect of such discarded states in our key rate analysis.} \end{itemize}

-In what we call protocol 2, motivated by Refs.~\cite{childress2005fault,childress2006fault}, we use the structure in Fig.~\ref{schematic_2}, and carry out the following steps: \begin{itemize} \item Step 1: distribute encoded entanglement across every other elementary link; see Sec.~\ref{Sec:enc-entg}. \item Step 2: once step 1 is complete, distribute uncoded entanglement across the electron spins of all remaining links; see Sec.~\ref{Sec:entg-dist}. \item Step 3: perform BSMs at all intermediate nodes, which now only contain single NV centers; see Sec.\ref{Sec:entg-swap}. \item Step 4: pass all measurement results to the two end users. \end{itemize} Protocol 2 requires fewer NV centers and operations than protocol 1, and, in that sense may offer some advantage.
+In what we call protocol 2 (P2), motivated by Refs.~\cite{childress2005fault,childress2006fault}, we use the structure in Fig.~\ref{schematic_2}, and carry out the following steps: \begin{itemize} \item Step 1: distribute encoded entanglement across every other elementary link; see Sec.~\ref{Sec:enc-entg}. {We stop this process after a stoppage time $T_1$ and move to the next step.} \item Step 2: distribute uncoded entanglement across the electron spins of all remaining links; see Sec.~\ref{Sec:entg-dist}. {We stop this process after a stoppage time $T_2$ and move to the next step.} \item Step 3: perform BSMs at all intermediate nodes, which now only contain single NV centers; see Sec.~\ref{Sec:entg-swap}. \item Step 4: pass all measurement results to the two end users. {If there are missing entangled pairs, or incomplete BSMs, then we discard the state generated in that round.} \end{itemize} Protocol 2 requires fewer NV centers and operations than protocol 1, and, in that sense, may offer some advantage.
 But, in the end, what matters is the overall performance, normalized by the total number of memories used, which we use for comparison between such protocols.